blackmammoth/TesfFundAPI/README.md

 ## Features

-- **CRUD Operations:**  Create, Read, Update, and Delete functionality for Recipients, Campaigns, and Donations.
+This API provides the backend functionality for a crowdfunding platform.
+It allows users (recipients) to create and manage campaigns, and donors to contribute to these campaigns.
+The API utilizes MongoDB for data persistence and incorporates best practices such as dependency injection, clear separation of concerns, and robust error handling.
+Key features include:

-- **Recipient Management:**  Recipient registration, login, logout.
+- **Recipient Management:** Recipient registration, login, and logout.
-- **Campaign Management:**  Campaign creation, retrieval (with search and filtering), updates, deletion, and tracking donation progress.
+- **Campaign Management:** Campaign creation, retrieval (with optional search and filtering), updates, deletion, and tracking of donation progress.
+Campaign creation, updates, and deletion are restricted to the campaign's recipient.
-- **Donation Management:**  Making donations, retrieving donation details.
+- **Donation Management:** Making donations; retrieving donation details.
+Donations are immutable (cannot be modified or deleted once created).
-- **Input Validation:**  Data validation using Data Annotations to ensure data integrity.
-- **Error Handling:**  Global exception handling with appropriate HTTP status codes.
-- **Search and Filtering:**  Search campaigns by title, category, etc.
-- **Pagination:**  Pagination for large datasets (e.g., listing campaigns).
-- **Dockerization:**  Easy deployment and consistent environment using Docker.
 - **API Documentation:** Interactive API documentation using Swagger.

 ## Technologies Used